lucidrains/gateloop-transformer/README.md

 ### Todo

+- [ ] experiments
     - [ ] do all the ablations and figure out how much the data controlled state transitions adds (as well as whether it needs to be complex)
+    - [ ] do complete runs between transformer + rotary against gateloop with max heads, parameter held constant to 20k steps

+- [ ] jax version with equinox
+- [ ] start looking into torch jit + associative scan, make it work
+- [ ] separate out gateloop transformer from the full causal transformer once experiment is complete. do a single concise file for gateloop

 - [x] start with naive memory checkpointing of gate loop operation
 - [x] retry the failed full attention experiments (with data dependent xpos), but with complex valued scales (didn't work)